 Some of our research programmes combine behavioural (performance) measures with physiological measures that capture the underlying pattern of brain activity.
 To do this we have several neuroimaging systems for measuring the brain’s response to sound, and other sensory stimuli, including a 64-channel electroencephalography (EEG) system.
 Doug Hartley and his team have a 24-channel near-infrared-spectroscopy system that is fully compatible with functional magnetic resonance imaging (fMRI).
 This enables simultaneous data acquisition across both types of neuroimaging system.

-Clinical research infrastructure
+Early phase Clinical research infrastructure

 - Nottingham University Hospitals NHS Trust Research and Innovation

-- Trent NIHR Comprehensive Local Research Network
+- NIHR Clinical Research Network East Midlands

-- East Midlands NIHR Research Design Service
+- NIHR Research Design Service East Midlands

 - Nottingham Clinical Trials Unit